tomafro/tomafro.net/site/_posts/2009-11-03-a-rails-template-for-gem-bundler.markdown

 }
 {% endhighlight %}

 And that's it.
 The project is now fully bundled.
-More gems can be added to the `Gemfile` and pulled into the project with `script\bundle`.
+More gems can be added to the `Gemfile` and pulled into the project with `script/bundle`.